Frequently asked questions

 National Grid owns and operates the electricity transmission network in England and Wales.

-We will be carrying out essential maintenance work on the 400kV overhead electricity transmission line between Lovedean in Hampshire and Bolney in West Sussex.
+We are carrying out essential maintenance work on the 400kV overhead electricity transmission line between Lovedean in Hampshire and Bolney in West Sussex.
 The overhead line is approximately 64.5km in length and you can find an interactive map of the route on our project webpage.

 This overhead line has not been fully refurbished since it was constructed in 1966.
 Our refurbishment and upgrade work will ensure that we can continue to provide a safe and reliable supply of electricity to homes and businesses in the area for years to come.

-Our main refurbishment work will begin in March 2025 and is anticipated to last until November 2025.
+Our main refurbishment is anticipated to last until November 2025.

-In advance of the first stage of refurbishment work starting in March, an inspection of each pylon is required, to assess their condition.
-This requires the site surrounding each pylon to be prepared, to ensure our contractors can access the pylons safely, which involves clearing any vegetation and installing trackway to create safe access routes.
+In advance of the first stage of refurbishment work, an inspection of each pylon was required, to assess their condition.
+This required the site surrounding each pylon to be prepared, to ensure our contractors can access the pylons safely.
+This involved clearing any vegetation and installing trackway to create safe access routes.

 A full, proposed timetable is available below: